"Fine, even beautiful," just not for us ...

 that it "includes all fronts of poetry with as little bias as possible."

-it Biasless Schizophrenic, or BS for short--found my poems "fine,
+it Biasless Schizophrenic, or BS for short—found my poems to be "fine,

 even beautiful."
-Alas, this is not the case, and I fear it's because some
+Alas, this was not the case, and I fear it's because some

-editors still consider poems that employ meter and rhyme to be automatically
+editors still consider poems that employ meter and rhyme to automatically

 many TV jingles would be automatically archaic.
 Since Mick Jaggar and Eminem are

-considered modern practitioners of the language, and hardly antiquarians by any
+considered to be modern practitioners of the language, and hardly antiquarians by any

-measure, I take exception with the notion that such a strange rule should be
+measure, I disagree that such a strange, unjust rule should be

 applied to poets.
-Since 99% of my poems are written in grammatically correct
+Since my best poems are written in grammatically correct

 modern English, I take issue with what seems to be a knee-jerk reaction against

 rhymed metrical poetry.
-Here are some excerpts for the BS rejection missive I
+Here are some excerpts from the BS rejection missive I

 received: